BOOKS

 A Pocket-Sized Manual for Dark Times

+A short book that punches well above its page count — Snyder's historical parallels are sharp, even if the brevity leaves some arguments underdeveloped.
 In an era when democratic institutions face unprecedented pressure, Timothy Snyder's "On Tyranny: Twenty Lessons from the Twentieth Century" arrives as both historical analysis and urgent call to action.
 This slim volume—barely 120 pages—distills decades of scholarly research into practical advice for defending democracy.
-Is On Tyranny worth reading in 2026?
+Is On Tyranny worth reading?
 Absolutely, though its brevity both serves and limits its mission.

 Snyder, a Yale historian specializing in Eastern European authoritarianism, draws primarily from the rise of fascism in 1930s Europe to illuminate contemporary threats to democratic norms.
 Unlike dense academic treatments of authoritarianism, this book prioritizes accessibility over comprehensive analysis.
 Each "lesson" spans just a few pages, making complex historical patterns digestible for general readers.